sranins/BusinessApplication-ReleaseNotes/articles/October18/intelligence-platform/index.md

 Power BI has transformed how businesses operate by enabling business users to explore and collaborate to find insights and move the metrics that matter.
 Increasingly organizations are looking to consolidate on a single platform for their analytics needs.
-Today, Power BI is making this possible through capabilities in Power BI Premium:
+In the Autumn Release, Power BI is making this possible through capabilities in Power BI Premium:

 -   **Enterprise reporting**, in the form of pixel-perfect operational reports built using SQL Server Report Builder, can now be delivered to end users